Tatianabellagio/freqk/README.md

 - [ ] dedeuplicate index: remove any k-mers that are shared across variants

+- [ ] add filter or warning for when 0 or only a few k-mers tag a variant (if not many k-mers tag a variant and the variant is rare in the pool, then coverage needs to be absurdly high in order to accurately estimate allele frequency)

+- [ ] add unit tests

 - [x] determine k-mer length from index

 - [x] when indexing, count number of k-mers for each allele